-ESI (Emphysema Severity Index): Test for the assessment of emphysema in smokers, ex smokers and patients with COPD
+ESI, Emphysema Severity Index for the assessment of emphysema in smokers, ex smokers and patients with COPD

-The ESI-test is performed calculating a quantitative score (0-10) reflecting the severity of emphysema.
-The calculator is derived by a biomechanic mathematical model developed after 10 years of research and experiments.
+The ESI index is a quantitative score (0-10) reflecting the severity of emphysema.

 ESI is now available for:

 - Emphysema assessment by spirometry in smokers, ex-smokers, patients with COPD

 - Post-hoc analyses of previous randomized pharmacologic clinical trials to evaluate the effects of emphysema severity on the outcome